 How much does Replenza cost?

-The Daily Replenisher powder costs $44.98/month on subscription or $49.98 one-time purchase.
+The Daily Replenisher powder costs $44.98 per month on subscription or $49.98 one-time.
 Daily Nutritional Tablets are sold separately.
-Replenza is also available at Walmart ($10.99-$15.45 for tablets) and Amazon.
+Replenza is also available at Walmart ($10.99 to $15.45 for tablets), Amazon, CVS, and Target.
 A 30-day money-back guarantee applies.
+For comparable pricing on GLP-1 medications themselves, see how much is semaglutide.

 Do I need Replenza while on Ozempic?

-GLP-1 patients eating 25-40% less food are at risk of protein deficiency, vitamin deficiency, and electrolyte depletion.
+GLP-1 patients eating 25 to 40 percent less food face protein deficiency, vitamin deficiency, and electrolyte depletion risk.
 Supplementation is reasonable.
 Whether Replenza specifically is necessary versus a basic multivitamin and protein supplement is debatable.
-Both approaches cover the core nutritional concerns.
+Both cover the core nutritional concerns.
+For food-first strategy, see what to eat on tirzepatide.

 Does Replenza help with GLP-1 side effects?

-Replenza's electrolytes may help with dehydration from nausea and diarrhea.
-The digestive enzymes and prebiotics may improve GI comfort.
-The collagen and amino acids may reduce hair loss, which is common during rapid weight loss on GLP-1 drugs.
-It does not eliminate GLP-1 side effects.
+Electrolytes may help with dehydration from nausea and diarrhea.
+Digestive enzymes and prebiotics may improve GI comfort.
+Collagen and amino acids may reduce hair loss, which is common during rapid weight loss on GLP-1 drugs.
+The supplement does not eliminate GLP-1 side effects.
+For hair loss specifically, see does semaglutide cause hair loss.

 Where can I buy Replenza?

-Replenza is sold at replenzalabs.com, Walmart, and Amazon.
-The subscription price on the official website offers a 10% discount.
-Walmart carries the tablets at lower prices ($10.99-$15.45).
-Free shipping is available on subscription orders.
+Replenza is sold at replenzalabs.com, Walmart, Amazon, CVS, Target, Publix, Safeway, Albertsons, Tom Thumb, and Vons.
+The subscription price on the official site offers a 10 percent discount.
+Walmart carries the tablets at lower prices ($10.99 to $15.45).
+Free shipping applies to subscription orders.
+For sourcing GLP-1 medications themselves, see where to buy tirzepatide.

 Is Replenza worth it?

-Replenza is a legitimate, well-formulated GLP-1 companion supplement.
-At $67-75/month for the full bundle, it costs slightly more than assembling equivalent supplements separately ($40-55).
-The value is convenience and GLP-1-specific formulation with advisory board oversight.
-It is not essential if you maintain adequate nutrition through food and a basic multivitamin.
+Legitimate, well-formulated GLP-1 companion supplement.
+At $67 to 75 per month for the full bundle, it costs slightly more than assembling equivalent supplements separately ($40 to 55).
+The value is convenience and advisory-board oversight.
+It is not essential if you maintain adequate nutrition through food plus a basic multivitamin.
+For dose-cost planning, use the tirzepatide dosage calculator.

 Does Replenza contain allergens?

 The tablets contain wheat and soy.
 The Daily Replenisher powder is marketed as free from dairy, lactose, gluten, egg, and peanuts.
-Despite some marketing language suggesting the product is allergen-free, check the full label if you have wheat or soy allergies before purchasing.
+Marketing language sometimes describes products as 'allergen-free,' which is misleading if you have wheat or soy sensitivities.
+Read the full label before purchasing.
+For background on side-effect sensitivities, see the peptide safety guide.

 Is Replenza available at Walmart and Target?

 Yes.
-Replenza tablets are sold at Walmart ($10.99-$15.45), Target, CVS, Publix, Safeway, and multiple grocery chains.
+Replenza tablets are sold at Walmart ($10.99 to $15.45), Target, CVS, Publix, Safeway, and multiple grocery chains as of May 2026.
 The Daily Replenisher powder is primarily available through replenzalabs.com and Amazon.
-Retail tablet pricing is lower than the official website subscription price.
+Retail tablet pricing runs lower than the official site subscription.
+For Wegovy and Zepbound coverage strategy, see tirzepatide cost with insurance.

 The Bottom Line